Cormac0/portfolio/content/home/experience.md

     date_start: '2016-10-01'
     date_end: '2018-02-09'
     description: |2-
       My team were responsible for reducing vibrations that could impact LIGO's ability to detect gravitational waves.
-As part of this role, I:
       * Tested non-magnetic mass dampers for the detector's test mass support structure.
       * Investigated different epoxy resins for use in the detector.